 As part of its efforts to comply with the provisions of QFMA Governance Code, the Company had established a Nomination and Remuneration Committee by Board resolution no. 3 of 2017.
-The current Committee was formed by virtue of resolution no. 2 of 2021 passed on 13th of June 2021 concerning the reconstitution of Board Committees.
-Committee currently consists of three Board Directors who have the required experience to efficiently perform their duties and exercise all authorities and powers vested in or exercisable by the Committee.
+The current Committee was formed by virtue of resolution no. 08 of 2024 passed on concerning the reconstitution of Board Committees.
+Committee currently consists of three members, Chaired by a member of the Board and two members who have the required experience to efficiently perform their duties and exercise all authorities and powers vested in or exercisable by the Committee.
 Committee Chairman is not a Chairman of another Board Committee, and the BAC Chairman is not a member of the Nomination and Remuneration Committee.

-Committee's Terms of Reference were developed in line with QFMA Governance Code and the industry-standard best corporate governance practices.
+Committee's Terms of Reference were developed in line with QFMA Governance Code and the industrystandard best corporate governance practices.
 Committee responsibilities include outlining the general policy for granting remunerations on an annual basis, taking into consideration the requirements of relevant regulators.
 Committee sets the foundations for granting remunerations and allowances to Board Directors and the Senior Executive Management and submits proposals on the remunerations of the subsidiaries' Boards of Directors.